Renuka-1122/E-Commerce-Sales-Profitability-Analysis/README.md

 ## Dataset

-The project uses the **Sample Superstore** retail transactional dataset containing business attributes such as:
+The project uses the Sample Superstore transactional dataset containing business attributes such as:

 - Order Date
 - Sales